steveprutz/personal_name_form/README.md

 # personalnameform
-A form to capture a user's personal name as best as possible, whether they have a simple name or a complicated name.
+A form to capture a user's personal name as best as possible, whether they have a simple or anti-pattern identity.

 ![screenshot](screenshot.png)